binhe-lab/C037-Cand-auris-adhesin/02-case-studies/04-homolog-properties/2020-10-31/README.md

 1. For plotting, we would like to create a vector of sequence names in the same order as shown in the rooted gene tree.
 To do so, I loaded the `../gene-tree/20200723-raxml-hb/RAxML_bipartitions.muscle_4318866` in FigTree 1.4.4, rooted the tree on the Saccharomycotaceae, and rotated the auris and albicans groups, then saved the tree in Newick format.
 I then copied that file over to the current folder and edited in vim.
 By removing the branch lengths and other symbols such as parentheses, I got the sequence names in rows in the same order as the gene tree.
 1. At Jan's suggestion, I expanded the analysis above to separately document the frequency of Serine and Threonine.

+#### S/T background frequencies

+**Update 2021-06-28**

+It is of interest to know the background frequency of Serine and Threonine in the proteome(s).
+To do so, I modified the `calc_aafreq_gz.py` script I wrote a long time ago for calculating the cystein and dibasic residues.
+I then copied four proteome fasta files, for _C. albicans_, _C. glabrata_, _S. cerevisiae_ and _C. auris_ and applied the script on them (using a wrapper script called `S-T-freq.sh`).
+Below I will look at both the proteome average and the distribution of S/T in individual proteins across the proteome.

+See Rmd file for details.

+**Update 2021-11-21**

+To directly compare the Serine/Threonine frequencies of the Hil family to the genome distribution, I'd like to calculate the S/T frequency either in the whole protein or excluding the PF11765 domain.
+I wrote a script `Hil-ST-freq.sh` to do this.

 ### Collect feature profiles for a schematic plot for each homolog